nimishmedatwal/Convo-Connect/README.md

-# WebRTC Conference Call Demo
+# ConvoConnect

-Welcome to the WebRTC Conference Call Demo, a simple yet powerful implementation using WebRTC, Socket.io, and Node.js.
+Welcome to the ConvoConnect, a simple yet powerful implementation using WebRTC, Socket.io, and Node.js.
 This demo is designed for a seamless conference experience with up to ten devices.
 Whether you're hosting a small meeting or collaborating with a small team, this application provides essential features for effective communication.

 ## Getting Started